radixdlt/radixdlt-pos-android/README.md

 ## Development setup

-Use Android Studio 3.4.1 (or newer) to be able to build the app.
+Use Android Studio 3.5 Preview (or newer) to be able to build the app.

 #### Card Setup